internetarchive/dweb-transports/README.md

 #### Issues with IPFS

-Error feedback is a little fuzzy.
+Error feedback is a little fuzzy, generally you'll get a success code and then no data.
+So fallback to http fails.

 There are issues with IPFS swarms that we haven’t been able to figure out about how to ensure that “put”ting to IPFS creates an object that can be read at all other browsers, and persists.
 See DT issue#2